Building Electromagnetic Superintelligence

 Here is how we are building and deploying EMSI:

-We are training the first physics foundation model for electromagnetism and deploying it into Atlas, the last remaining step to provide a physics substrate for agents by driving the time and economic cost of verification to zero.
+We are training the first electromagnetic foundation model (EMFM), a large field model, the first physics foundation model for physics, and deploying it into Atlas as the physics substrate for agents.
+EMFM achieves 18,000x speedups over legacy solvers, driving the time and economic cost of verification toward zero.

-Create an Electromagnetic IP Factory, and vertically-integrate to co-develop the most advanced electromagnetic IP in defense, automotive, compute, and communications in partnership with our most ambitious partners.
-We will deliver entire outcomes to our partners, in service of their missions.
+Create an Electromagnetic IP Factory.
+Unlike ARM, which sells one design to many customers, the IP Factory generates unique IP per customer and use case at near-zero marginal cost.
+We will vertically integrate to co-develop the most advanced electromagnetic IP in defense, automotive, compute, and communications in partnership with our most ambitious partners, delivering entire outcomes in service of their missions.

-We believe our plan provides the only path to make the engineering loop for electromagnetic hardware 10x cheaper and 10x faster, so that exquisite devices become more accessible and commodity devices become more capable.
+Our plan intentionally breaks the capability ceiling, and we believe provides the only path to make the engineering loop for electromagnetic hardware 10x cheaper and 10x faster to make exquisite devices more accessible and commodity devices more capable.

 Who We Are

-We are building physics-native intelligence, we deploy it inside your engineering workflow, and do the hard work alongside you to achieve electromagnetic superintelligence.
+We are building physics-native intelligence, deploying it within your engineering workflow, and doing the hard work alongside you to achieve electromagnetic superintelligence.
 We are Arena Physica.

 Roosevelt’s Man in the Arena is our founding conviction: that credit belongs to those who are actually in the fight, spending themselves in a worthy cause.
 Inspired by Aristotle's Physikē akroasis, his lectures on nature, our approach is grounded in the study of one of the four fundamental forces of nature of the universe, electromagnetism.
 We join our customers, collaborators, and partners in their arena to co-design, co-develop, and co-deploy the devices of the future with EMSI.

-Attempting to build EMSI is audacious and the road is long.
-We believe that by making mistakes and learning from them earlier, we will reach our destination sooner.
+We acknowledge building EMSI is audacious and the road is long.
+We also believe there is beauty in the grit and grind of being in the Arena and building a shared destiny with those who are willing to join us.
 We are building in the Arena, with our partners and collaborators who dare to push the frontier.